Lloyd565/Spectral-Analysis-and-Structural-Dynamics-The-Role-of-Eigenvalues-in-Spacecraft-Launch-Stability/README.md

 ## Paper
 The repository includes the PDF of the paper: `13524112_Richard Samuel Simanullang_Makalah Algeo.pdf`.
 Refer to it for derivations, experiments, and discussion that motivated the implemented examples.

-## Next steps I can take
-- Extract the paper abstract, introduction, and key figures to include in this README (I can parse the PDF if you want me to),
-- Add a `requirements.txt`, or convert the project to a proper package/CLI,
-- Run the script here and attach the generated images to `results/`.

-If you'd like, I can extract specific sections from the PDF and expand the README (abstract, methodology, key equations, conclusions).

----

-Created from the repository code and the included paper file.